 In development; check back regularly for updates

 “ISO” is a 75-minute solo performance in progress about long-term solitude and isolation.
-Based on 2 years’ solitude in sabbatical and 3 years’ isolation studying rural cultures, the deeply honest, darkly funny, and ultimately optimistically upbeat performance includes music, images, and characters that explore the personal contours and community impacts of solitude and isolation in a new COVID world.
+Based on 2 years’ solitude in sabbatical and 3 years’ isolation in the field, the deeply honest, darkly funny, and ultimately optimistically upbeat performance includes music, images, and characters that explore the personal contours and community impacts of solitude and isolation in a new COVID world.